19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 the management corporation or subsidiary management corporation, as the case may be.

-(2) The court may make such order against any such person, the management corporation or the members of its council, or subsidiary management corporation or its executive committee, or the managing agent, as the court thinks fit.
+(2) The court may make such order against any such person, the management corporation or the members of its council, or the subsidiary management corporation or its executive committee, or the managing agent, as the court thinks fit.

 (3) Where a requirement or duty is imposed on a management corporation or subsidiary management corporation by this Part, any person for whose benefit, or for the benefit of whose lot that requirement or duty is imposed on the management corporation or subsidiary management corporation, as the case may be, may apply to the court for an order compelling the management corporation or subsidiary management corporation, as the case may be, to carry out the requirement or perform the duty and, on such an application being made, the court may make such order as it thinks proper.

+[LT(S)A, s.
+120]

 ## PART VI